-Once first responders confirm that there is, in fact, an emergency or dangerous situation that poses an immediate threat to the health or safety to some or all members of the campus community, first responders will notify supervisors at UCPD Berkeley or other authorized University office to issue an emergency notification.
+Once first responders confirm that there is a significant emergency or dangerous situation that poses an immediate threat to the health or safety to some or all members of the campus community, first responders will notify supervisors at UCPD Berkeley or other authorized university offices to issue an emergency notification.

-In the event of a situation that poses an immediate threat to members of the campus community, the University has various systems in place for communicating information quickly.
-Some or all of these methods of communication may be activated in the event for emergency notification to all or a segment of campus community.
-These methods of communication may include the Nixle mass notification system WarnMe, Alert & Warning Siren System, the University's email system, social media, verbal announcement within a building and via the public address systems on police cars and on several campus building rooftops.
-The University may post updates during a critical incident on the University's homepage.
-If the situation warrants, the University will establish a telephone call-in center to communicate with the campus community during an emergency situation.
+In the event of a situation that poses an immediate threat to members of the campus community, the university has various systems in place for communicating information quickly.
+Some or all of these methods of communication may be activated in the event for emergency notification to all or a segment of the campus community.
+These methods of communication may include the Everbridge mass notification system (UCB WarnMe), alert & warning siren system, the university email system, social media, or verbal announcements via public address systems.
+The university may post updates during a critical incident on the university homepage.
+If the situation warrants, the university will establish a telephone call-in center to communicate with the campus community during an emergency situation.

-If the University activates its emergency notification system in response to a situation that poses an immediate threat to members of the campus community, several offices at the University are responsible for notifying the larger community, such as parents, the local community, alums, etc., about the situation and steps the University has taken to address the emergency.
-Primarily, Public Affairs (a unit of University Relations) is responsible for crisis communications and for maintaining communications with national, regional and local news outlets.
+If the university activates its emergency notification system in response to a situation that poses an immediate threat to members of the campus community, several offices at the university are responsible for notifying the larger community, such as parents, the local community, alums, etc., about the situation and steps the university has taken to address the emergency.
+Primarily, the Office of Communications & Public Affairs is responsible for crisis communications and for maintaining communications with national, regional, and local news outlets.

-The University's authorized representatives to initiate all or some portions of the emergency notification system (or to request UCPD Berkeley or Public Affairs to do so) in an emergency, urgent or important situation include:
+The authorized representatives to request or initiate all or some portions of the emergency notification system in an emergency, urgent or important situation include: